Mortgage Options

 Jumbo Mortgage

 Jumbo loans are loans that exceed the conforming loan limit and, therefore, are unable to be purchased by Fannie Mae and Freddie Mac.
-The approval process follows conventional loan guidelines and FMFCU offers the same conventional rate for loan amounts up to $650,000.
+The approval process follows conventional loan guidelines and FMFCU offers the same conventional rate for loan amount.

 -